l3das/L3DAS21/README.md

 * The location coordinates of all sounds present in each scene, divided in 100 milliseconds frames

 ## Baseline models
 We provide baseline models for both tasks, implemented in Pytorch.
 For task 1 we use an ambisonics-augmented wave-u-net and for task 2 a SELDNet architecture.
-Please refer to the challenge [paper] for detailed information about our models.
+Please refer to the challenge paper [link] for detailed information about our models.

 To train our baseline models with the default arguments run:
 ```bash